I own a small business and I need help.

 Step 2: Apply immediately and follow the steps to maximize your chance of getting relief.

 Much of the aid being offered is only available if your business applies for it, and the sooner you apply, the sooner your business will see the benefits – many of these programs are first come, first served, and funding ends when funds are gone.
 If your business is struggling or just looking for support, this can help you move to the next level.

 Expand your search for assistance beyond what the government is offering.
 Many private and nonprofit companies are offering grants and relief funds.
 Consider reaching out to customers and local business leaders to see how they can help – you might be surprised by the generosity of others.

 Step 4: Get creative – Consider changing your business model to fit into the new normal.

-Have the needs of your client base fundamentally changed as a result of the coronavirus?
+Have the needs of your client base fundamentally changed because of the coronavirus?
 Don’t be afraid to step outside the box and look for innovative ways to serve your existing market, or even serve different markets that were not previously targeted by your business.

-Step 5: Reassess your disaster plan and plan for the future.
+Step 5: Reassess your disaster plan and prepare for the future.

-One thing this pandemic has shown is that we never know when the next unexpected event can put your business in peril.
+One thing this pandemic has revealed is that you never know when the next unexpected event can put your business in peril.
 Regardless of how severely your business has been impacted, let this serve as a warning on what could happen.
 Take an in-depth look at your disaster plan and adjust as needed.

 All content is for informational purposes only and should never be considered, conveyed, or shared as legal, tax, investment, or financial advice under any circumstance.